OpenTwinCities/opentwincities.github.com/_posts/2014-07-30-minneapolis-passes-open-data-policy.md

 social_image: "http://upload.wikimedia.org/wikipedia/commons/f/f1/Minneapolis_City_Hall_2012_cropped.jpg"
 ---

-At about noon today, Minneapolis became the 16th city in the United States to enact an Open Data Policy.
+At about noon yesterday, Minneapolis became the 16th city in the United States to enact an Open Data Policy.
 This policy is both a significant step forward in the accessibility of Minneapolis city government, and a neccessary evolution of the [city's work via innovation, engagement, trust, and collaboration](http://www.ci.minneapolis.mn.us/citygoals/index.htm) in the 21st century.
 It is both the result of a lot of hard work, and the foundation of more work to come from city leaders, city staff, private organizations, and the citizens of Minneapolis.

 http://commons.wikimedia.org/wiki/File:Minneapolis_City_Hall_2012_cropped.jpg - IMAGE TO SHRINK AND INCLUDE